Situational MutismDoes My Child Have Selective Mutism? Signs Every Parent Should Know

 Nodding, pointing, whispering in someone's ear, passing notes, using a sibling as a voice proxy — these are all classic SM adaptations.
 The child is still trying to connect and communicate.
 They haven't withdrawn from the world.

-Once my child's anxiety and freezing started to soften and she became more comfortable at school, it amazed me to see how she managed to laugh silently too.
-And she threw up once because she was absolutely terrified to cough audibly at school and the mucus piled up and....out it came.
+Once my child's anxiety and freezing started to soften and she became more comfortable at school, very gradually she started to give eye contact, nod, point and communicate in a way that felt safe to her, and it amazed me to see how she managed to laugh silently too.

 There's a wider anxiety picture